French conquest of Tunisia: Occupation

 On 28 April 1881, 28,000 men under General Forgemol de Bostquénard entered Tunisia.
 On 1 May, the city of Bizerte surrendered to the 8,000 men of Jules Aimé Bréart, who then continued to Tunis.

 Bréart entered Tunis between May 3 and May 6, 1881.
-He had in his possession the Bardo Treaty establishing a protectorate on Tunisia, which had just been cabled to him by the French government.
+He had in his possession the Bardo Treaty establishing a protectorate on Tunis, which had just been cabled to him by the French government.
 On May 11, Bréart, the general consul Théodore Roustan, and General Pierre Léon Mauraud, accompanied by an armed escort, presented the treaty to Muhammad III as-Sadiq (Sadok Bey), Bey of Tunis between 1859 and 1881, who resided in Ksar Saïd.
 Surprised, Sadok Bey requested several hours for reflection, and immediately gathered his cabinet.
 Some of its members insisted that the bey should escape towards Kairouan to organize resistance, but Sadok Bey decided to accept the protectorate.
 The Bardo Treaty was signed by both parties on 12 May 1881.

 An insurrection soon broke out in the south on 10 June 1881, and then in Sfax.
-Six ironclads were dispatched from Toulon (Colbert, Friedland, Marengo, Trident, Revanche, Surveillante) to join the French Navy ships in Tunisian waters.
-In Sfax, three ironclads from the Division of the Levant were already present (Alma, Reine Blanche, La Galissonnière), together with four cannon boats.
+Six ironclads were dispatched from Toulon (Colbert, Friedland, Marengo, Trident, Revanche, and Surveillante) to join the French Navy ships in Tunisian waters.
+In Sfax, three ironclads from the Division of the Levant were already present (Alma, Reine Blanche, and La Galissonnière), together with four cannon boats.
 Sfax was bombarded, and on 16 July the city was invested after hard fighting, with 7 dead and 32 wounded for the French.
 At Kairouan 32,000 men, 6,000 horses and 20,000 tons of supplies and material were landed.
 Kairouan was taken without a fight on 28 October 1881.